>

 The recipe costing method is generally more effective for costing an individual dish, as it allows you to break down the cost at the ingredient level for each menu item.
 By contrast, the food costing method is typically more effective for costing all of the dishes within a restaurant’s menu.
 Food costing allows you to look at all food expenses in aggregate and make macro-level decisions about inventory and food cost management.

-Is costing a dish really worth the time and effort it takes?
+Is costing a dish really worth the time and effort?

 Costing a dish is worth the time and effort required because it can help operators make informed decisions about pricing strategy and operations.
 These decisions directly impact your restaurant’s profitability, so any effort spent on these processes can translate to significant improvements in your bottom line.
 Fortunately, operators can greatly reduce the time and effort required to calculate the cost of each dish by leveraging automated technology tools, such as Back Office.

-How can I save time and still manage food costs within my restaurant?
+How can I save time and still manage food costs in my restaurant?

 Costing a Dish Using Automation